aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.drawing/shapepathpointcollection/add/_index.md

 | :- | :- | :- |
 | x | int | The x coordinate. |
 | y | int | The y coordinate. |
+### Remarks

+NOTE: This member is now obsolete.
+Instead, please use the MoveTo,LineTo,CubicBezierTo and ArcTo methods in ShapePath.
+This method will be removed 12 months later since August 2025.
+Aspose apologizes for any inconvenience you may have experienced.

 ### See Also